The Method of Gaps: Exact Expressions for the Generalization Error of Supervised Learning Algorithms: Generalization Error

-The main contribution of this manuscript is a method that allows constructing explicit expressions for the generalization error in~\eqref{EqJun4at9h02in2024}.
+which completes the proof. \end{IEEEproof} The expression in~\eqref{EqJune5at15h05in2026SophiaAntipolis}, despite the equivalence, is far more popular than the one in~\eqref{EqJun4at9h02in2024}.
+Nonetheless, the latter is significantly more insightful and thus, the one used in the remainder of this work.
+This said, the main contribution of this manuscript is a method that allows constructing explicit expressions for the generalization error in~\eqref{EqJun4at9h02in2024}.
 In the following, such method is referred to as \emph{the method of gaps} and is introduced in the next section.